 Chinese Herbal Medicine: A Brief Introduction

 All traditional cultures have used some form of herbal medicine to treat illness and maintain health.
 The medicine we need to heal ourselves often grows all around us.
 For instance, aspirin was created from research on white willow bark, a substance that has traditionally been used as a form of herbal medicine in some Native American cultures.
-Chinese Herbal Medicine is one of the great herbal systems of the world, with an unbroken tradition going possibly as far back to the 3rd century BC.
+Chinese Herbal Medicine is the most sophisticated herbal system in the world, with an unbroken tradition going possibly as far back to the 3rd century BC.

 Modern medicine is now studying many of the Chinese herbs that have been used for thousands of years.
 In fact, Chinese Herbal Medicine (CHM) possibly predates acupuncture, having been firmly established by 200BC (at the latest).